 In Private Eye magazine parlance, the Deputy Labour leader was (not for the first or last time) “tired and emotional”.
 His speech was slurred, his arms moved too much.
 He was “unwell” in the Jeffery Bernard sense of the word.

 Worse had actually occurred behind the scenes before filming had begun.
-Brown had provoked a fight with fellow guest US film actor Eli Wallach, the star of the Magnificent Seven.
+Brown had very nearly provoked a physical fight with fellow guest US film actor Eli Wallach, the star of ‘The Magnificent Seven’.

-Having noisily asserted to everyone that the new president Lyndon Johnson (who he had also met) would be a great president, Brown began taunting the actor who was subdued and clearly upset by the day’s news, when he refused to be drawn into the conversation.
+Having noisily asserted to everyone that the new president Lyndon Johnson (who he had also met) would be a great president, Brown began taunting the actor who was subdued and clearly upset by the day’s news, after he refused to be drawn into Brown’s increasingly tactless and insensitive conversation.
 Brown loudly asked why actors were so conceited and suggested Wallach was the sort who carried a newspaper around with him with his name in it.
-Wallach denied this, saying in fact, many people recognised him but could not place him or identify him by name.
+Wallach denied this, saying in fact no doubt accurately, that many people recognised him but could not place him or identify him by name.

-The film actor attempted then to walk away, before Brown followed him and asked him if he had ever been in a play by Ted Willis (a Labour supporting British playwright).
+The film actor attempted then to walk away, before the Deputy Leader of the Labour Party followed him and asked him if he had ever been in a play by Ted Willis (a Labour-supporting British playwright unknown outside the UK).
 “You’ve never heard of Ted Willis? “ Brown exclaimed before launching into more about the conceit of US actors.

 Wallach ultimately had to be restrained by the other American guests.
 “I don’t care who he is, I’ll still knock the shit out of him!”